 6. Terminating an employee without considering whether the company has followed a discipline policy outlined in a company handbook or whether the discipline is consistent with past practice;

-9. Embarassing the employee by marching him or her out the door, with a box of belongings or otherwise making an example of the employee;
+9. Embarrassing the employee by marching him or her out the door, with a box of belongings or otherwise making an example of the employee;

 11. Not providing a discharged employee with their final paycheck and pay for all accrued but unused vacation time;